 When Oakham School welcomed the first girls through its doors in September 1971 – 17 boarders and 10 day girls – it heralded a new era of success and growth for the School.

-Now half a century later, we are celebrating this historic milestone with a year-long series of events, talks and activities that commemorate this pioneering decision and highlight the benefits that a truly co-educational environment can provide girls and boys.
+Now half a century later, we have celebrated this historic milestone with a year-long series of events, talks and activities to commemorate this pioneering decision and highlight the benefits that a truly co-educational environment can provide girls and boys.